ombra-chat/ombra-chat/README.md

 ## Install

-Check the [last release](https://github.com/ombra-chat/ombra-chat/releases) for some pre-built binaries.
+Check the [latest release](https://github.com/ombra-chat/ombra-chat/releases) for some pre-built binaries.

 If you install the .deb or .rpm you will also need the libtdjson.so file.
 You can download it from the release page and copy it into `/usr/lib` or other proper location.